JulioCOropeza/vistra/README.md

 ### Setup on MAC
 These are the steps to run the project on MAC devices.
 (Chrome Example)
 1. Download the driver for MAC devices [chromedriver](http://chromedriver.chromium.org/)
-2. The driver should be storaged at ../controllers/src/main/resources/
+2. The driver should be storaged at ../xform-controllers/src/main/resources/
-3. Set the testng.xml to Chrome_Win
+3. Set the TestNG xmls to Chrome_Win
-4. In the file Config.xml make the following changes:
+4. In the file config.xml make the following changes:

 ###### <google_exe></google_exe>
 ```